Structure formation during phase transitions in strongly interacting matter: Pion condensation in dense and not too hot nuclear matter

 However, we should note that the result (\ref{npifreevirt}) exceeds significantly not only the free pion distribution \be n^{\pi^-}_k ({\rm free})=1/(e^{\sqrt{m^2_\pi +k^2}/T}-1)\,, \ee but also the experimental result that follows from the study of the heavy-ion collisions.
 The solution of the puzzle \cite{Senatorov:1989cg,MSTV90,Voskresensky:1989sn,Voskresensky:1993ud} is as follows: (i) At realistic conditions the freeze out for virtual pions with typical frequencies $\omega\ll m_\pi$ cannot be considered as sudden.
-Most of such virtual pions, existed for $n>n_{c1}$, are ``eaten'' by nucleons during the freeze out stage, since the typical time of the latter is $\tau_{\rm f.o.}>1/m_\pi$. (ii) The freeze out density is estimated as $n_{\rm f.o}\lsim n_{c1}$, cf. \cite{Voskresensky:1989sn,Voskresensky:1993ud}.
+Most of such virtual pions, existed for $n>n_{c}^{(1)}$, are ``eaten'' by nucleons during the freeze out stage, since the typical time of the latter is $\tau_{\rm f.o.}>1/m_\pi$. (ii) The freeze out density is estimated as $n_{\rm f.o}\lsim n_{c}^{(1)}$, cf. \cite{Voskresensky:1989sn,Voskresensky:1993ud}.
 Thus contribution of the second term in (\ref{Api}) to the observable pion yield should be strongly suppressed, whereas the first term contributes significantly.
-This term describes the pions emitted from the pion, $\pi$, and the Delta, $\Delta$, branches of the pion spectrum in Fig. \ref{Spectrum}.
-For them $\tau_{\rm f.o.}<1/|\omega (k,n_{\rm f.o.}) -\sqrt{m^2_\pi +k^2}|$, and the freeze out can be considered as sudden (at $n=n_{\rm f.o.}$, $T=T_{\rm f.o.}$) and thereby \be n^{\pi^-}_k ({\rm branches})\simeq \sum_i \frac{2\sqrt{m^2_\pi +k^2} \,\,Z_i }{(e^{\omega_i (k)/T_{\rm f.o.}}-1)}\,. \ee As it was demonstrated in \cite{Voskresensky:1989sn,Voskresensky:1993ud} the latter result well describes the experimental pion momentum distributions at heavy-ion collision energies $\lsim 2 \,$GeV $\cdot A$.
+This term describes the pions emitted from the $\pi$- and $\Delta$- branches of the pion spectrum in Fig. \ref{Spectrum}.
+For them $\tau_{\rm f.o.}<1/|\omega (k,n_{\rm f.o.}) -\sqrt{m^2_\pi +k^2}|$, and the freeze out can be considered as sudden (at $n=n_{\rm f.o.}$, $T=T_{\rm f.o.}$) and thereby \be n^{\pi^-}_k ({\rm branches})\simeq \sum_i \frac{2\sqrt{m^2_\pi +k^2} \,\,Z_i }{(e^{\omega_i (k)/T_{\rm f.o.}}-1)}\,. \ee As it was demonstrated in \cite{Voskresensky:1989sn,Voskresensky:1993ud}, the latter result well describes the experimental pion momentum distributions at heavy-ion collision energies $\lsim 2 \,$GeV $/ A$.
 It significantly differs from (\ref{freepiondistr}), especially for low $T$.
+It should be noted that at the sudden transition the momentum of the pion excitation is conserved, whereas the energy is not conserved.
+Nevertheless the energy and momentum of the system as a whole is certainly conserved.
+The excess or deficit of the energy of the pion sub-system is compensated by the nucleon sub-system.

+Note that the ideal pion gas approximation is up to now used in different kinetic and hydrodynamic codes.
+For example, the ideal hydrodynamical models employ both the sudden freeze-out and the ideal pion gas approximations, which are, generally speaking, incompatible.
+The equation of state including pion softening effects for $T\neq 0$ and $n>n_c^{(1)}$ unified with the model of the sudden freeze-out for nucleons and pions allowed to appropriately describe the Bevalac Berkeley and SIS GSI heavy-ion collision inclusive data at collision energies $\lsim 2 \,$GeV $/ A$, cf. \cite{Voskresensky:1989sn,Voskresensky:1993ud}.

 A good moment to remind phrase of Albert Einstein ``Raffiniert ist der Herr Gott, aber boshaft ist er nicht.''